Spring into Home Improvements

 Our beautiful spring weather inspires me to spruce up the exterior of my home.
 What improvements can I make now that will reap benefits all year round?”
 Signed- Sunny

 Shh… here’s a secret to some of the best back yard patios in Willo- misters!
 Yes, that wonderful cool mist outdoors at your favorite restaurant can be yours.
 Find yourself a friend in an orange vest at Home Depot and they’ll set you up.
-This is one afternoon project you’ll be rejoicing about once the temps start climbing in May.
-And while you’re out there, don’t let a boring, gray block wall in your back yard diminish your view.
+This is a one-afternoon project you’ll be rejoicing about once the temps start climbing in May.
+And while you’re out there, don’t let a boring, gray block wall in your backyard diminish your view.
 Consider planting a row of luscious green ficus trees or cheerful orange jubilee.
-Both species are fast growing and not as invasive or as commonplace as oleanders.
+Both species are fast-growing and not as invasive or as commonplace as oleanders.

 To submit your question, please contact Vicki at E-Mail